G4l43r/lpthw-cn/intro.rst

 ==============

 I'd like to thank a few people who helped with this edition of the book.
-First is my editor at *Pretty Girl Editing Services* who help me edit the book and is just lovely all by herself.
+First is my editor at *Pretty Girl Editing Services* who helped me edit the book and is just lovely all by herself.
 Then there's *Greg Newman*, who did the cover jacket and artwork, plus reviewed copies of the book.
 His artwork made the book look like a real book, and didn't mind that I totally forgot to give him credit in